• Skip to main content

 5. Bug Out Money

-You'll hear me say this a lot – you don't have to be “all in” on Bitcoin to benefit from it.
-It's not unreasonable to have a little bit of Bitcoin stored in a hardware wallet brain wallet just in case.
+Again – you don’t have to be “all in” on Bitcoin to benefit from it.
+It’s not unreasonable to have a little bit of Bitcoin stored in a hardware wallet brain wallet just in case.

 6. Membership In An Exclusive Club